Arthur J. Gallagher

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

-Gallagher received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (1).
+Gallagher received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (HRC) (1).
 Among other requirements, this means Gallagher vets suppliers according to LGBTQ policies.
-In 2019, Arthur J. Gallagher supposedly fired an employee who was fasting and meditating for Lent, despite the employee’s history of good performance (2).
-The Equal Employment Opportunity Commission ruled that Arthur J. Gallagher & Co. engaged in religious discrimination, and the company paid a $40,000 settlement, implemented anti-discrimination training for executives, and increased its annual reporting to the EEOC (3).
-The company also provides special consulting and financial management services to churches and other faith-based organizations, in contrast to the earlier allegations of discrimination (4).
+In 2019, Arthur J. Gallagher fired an employee who was fasting and meditating for Lent, despite the employee’s history of good performance (2).
+The Equal Employment Opportunity Commission found that Arthur J. Gallagher & Co. engaged in religious discrimination, and the company paid a $40,000 settlement, implemented anti-discrimination training for executives, and increased its annual reporting to the EEOC as part of a two-year consent decree resolving the EEOC’s claims (3).
+The company does provide special consulting and financial management services to churches and other faith-based organizations, in contrast to the earlier allegations of discrimination (4).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.